-The sprawling metropolis of Mexico City is among the largest in the world, so you can guess how overwhelmed I was when I decided to turn my 5-hour layover into a measly three-day detour.
-My plane landed in Mexico City around midnight, and curious at what the wonders of Mexico City could possibly offer (and probably not thinking straight from exhaustion), I entertained the possibility of sticking around a few days and skipping my connecting flight.
-Once I got Wi-fi, I checked out flights back to Chicago and was excited (my wallet wasn’t) to find out that flights were only $150.
+The sprawling metropolis of Mexico City is one the largest cities in the world, so you can guess how overwhelmed I was when I decided to turn a six-hour layover into a three-day detour.
+My plane landed in Mexico City around midnight.
+Curious at what the wonders of Mexico City could possibly offer, I entertained the possibility of sticking around a few days and skipping my connecting flight.
+Once I connected to the airport Wi-Fi, I checked out flights back to Chicago and was excited to find out that flights were only $125.

-A steep $150 for just three full days in Mexico City was severely more appealing than sleeping in Mexico City’s airport for the night, so I booked a hostel in the Condesa region.
+A steep $125 for just three full days in Mexico City was severely more appealing than sleeping in Mexico City’s airport for the night.
+I quickly booked a hostel in the Condesa district of the city and ordered an Uber.
 I left the airport around 2 AM, wondering if it would have been smarter to just stay at the airport for literally two more hours until I could check in to my flight home.
 However, when the travel bug bites, it takes a lot to ease the itch.
 After experiencing the wonders of Latin America for the past few months, I was not ready to go home without one last hurrah.

 Without any research or knowledge of what to do, I struck the jackpot by picking a hostel in Condesa for a Saturday night.
 Not only is it a great area for nightlife, but its close proximity to Chapultepec Park is extremely ideal.
 Having just come off a flight and arriving at the hostel around 2:30 AM, I did not get to experience the nightlife, but I was too tired to care.
 The next morning, I set off for a walk without any idea where I was going, but I knew the park was nearby so I should check that out.
 Perfect timing.

 This post contains affiliate links.
 That means that I may earn a commission if you make a purchase through one of these links.